Two students walk together through a hospital.

 Schedule Choices

 Full-time students go to internships 24 hours/week, and part-time students go 12 hours/week.
-While most students intern during a traditional workday, some may work on weekends or evenings with appropriate supervision.
+Full-time students intern during a traditional workday, but part-time students may work nontraditional hours if we're able to secure appropriate supervision.

 Icon of a clock.